fedeghe/widgzard/source/docs/README.md

 	> npm run buildev

-**hint**: build is a demon process that watch for relevant changes in the scource folder, also starts a small dev-srv:
+**hint**: build is a demon process that watch for relevant changes in the source folder, also starts a small dev-srv:
 navigate to http://localhost:3001

 ### ... to be continued !!!